-Psychs are bids that grossly lie about your hand.
-They are unpleasant for many players to deal with, but the ACBL says clubs must permit them.
-Pyschs by good players are quite rare because they are bad bridge, usually.
+Psyches are bids that grossly misrepresent your hand deliberately.
+They are not mistakes such as forgetting your agreements.
+Psyches are unpleasant to deal with, but the ACBL says clubs must permit them.
+Psyches by good players are quite rare because they are bad bridge, usually.
 Even though legal, when someone gets burned by one, bad feelings can ensue.
 Therefore, they are highly regulated.
 But, not every "weird" bid is a psych.
+The director will judge and take appropriate action.

 - A psych is a bid that deliberately and GROSSLY distorts the strength or shape of a hand.